Lean-Korea/TeX-LEAN/README.md

         IsFinite (Matrix.GeneralLinearGroup (Fin n) k) ↔ IsFinite k := by sorry
     ```
+    - Write the natural language statement in LaTeX as a docstring right before the `theorem`.
+      - Add a line of `Contributor: <your name>` and separate the statement and this by two newlines.
+    - Any extra definitions or lemmas required for each problem can be made.
+      - Such definitions/lemmas should be prefixed with `DF_{Chapter}_{Section}_{Number}_` (including extra underline).
+      - Label all non-problem statement as a `lemma`.

-3. Import any newly created lean file to `Formal/DF.lean`:
+5. Import any newly created lean file to `Formal/DF.lean`:

     ```lean
-    import Formal.DF_{Chapter}.DF_{Chapter}_{Section}.lean
+    import Formal.Chapter1.Section4.lean
     ```

     Your lean file won't be checked by CI (Continuous Integration) if you miss this part.

-4. Add and commit.
+6. Add and commit.

     ```sh
     git add .
     git commit -m "your own commit message"
     ```

-5. Push to the remote (this GitHub repository)
+7. Push to the remote (this GitHub repository)

     ```sh
     git push --set-upstream origin your_branch_name
     ```

-6. Make a Pull Request, then you'll find that CI is running (build lean and tex files).
+8. Make a Pull Request, then you'll find that CI is running (build lean and tex files).

-7. After all CI pass and getting at least two approvements, one of the admins would merge your PR.
+9. After all CI pass and getting at least two approvements, one of the admins would merge your PR.

 ## Tips

 - If it is your first time doing Lean, then it may take some time.
 Feel free to ask any questions at [Lean in Korea Zulip](https://lean-in-korea.zulipchat.com/).
-- Do NOT import the whole `Mathlib` in your final contribution as it wll take a lot of time to compile.
+- Do NOT import the whole `Mathlib` in your final commit as it wll take a lot of time to compile.
 Instead, you could either:
   - Import the whole `Mathlib` while working, then use `#min_imports` before commiting your work to minimize the imports.
   - Search (e.g. use [documentation](https://leanprover-community.github.io/mathlib4_docs/index.html)) and import specific files needed.